WHAT YOU SHOULD KNOW:

-- You have pain in your neck area that does not go away, or gets worse even after taking your pain medicine.
+- You have pain in your neck area that does not go away, or gets worse even after you take your pain medicine.

 - You have chills, a cough, or feel weak and achy.

-- You have trouble talking or you lose your voice.
+- You have trouble swallowing or talking, or you lose your voice.

 - You feel anxious, frightened, and uneasy.

-- You have symptoms of low blood calcium.
-This may include the following:
+- You have the following symptoms of low blood calcium: